+AACSB: Reflective Thinking

+Accessibility: Keyboard Navigation

+Blooms: Understano

 Learning Objective: 02-08 Know four broad types of marketing opportunities that help in identifying new strategies.

+Level of Difficulty: 2 Medium

+Topic: Types of Opportunities to Pursue

-316. The most risky types of marketing opportunity to pursue usually involve
+318. The most risky types of marketing opportunity to pursue usually involve

 A. market development.

 B. market penetration.

 C. diversification.

 D. product development.

 E. All of these are equally risky.

-Diversification means moving into totally different lines of business, perhaps entirely unfamiliar products, markets, or even levels in the production-marketing system.
-Products and customers that are very different from a firm's current base may look attractive but are usually hard to evaluate making diversification very risky.
+Diversification means moving into totally different lines of business, perhaps entirely unfamiliar

+products, markets, or even levels in the production-marketing system.
+Products and customers

+that are very different from a firm's current base may look attractive but are usually hard to

+evaluate making diversification very risky.

-AACSB: Reflective Thinking Blooms: Understana
+AACSB: Reflective Thinking

+Accessibility: Keyboard Navigation

-Learning Objective: 02-08 Know four broad types of marketing opportunities that help in identifying new strategies.
+Blooms: Understana Learning Objective: 02-08 Know four broad types of marketing opportunities that help in identifying new strategies.

 Level of Difficulty: 1 Easy

 Topic: Types of Opportunities to Pursue

-317. Because companies are likely to be most familiar with their own operations,
+319. Because companies are likely to be most familiar with their own operations,

 opportunities are usually the easiest to pursue.

 A. market penetration

 B. product development

 C. market development

 D. diversification

 E. All of these are equally easy.

 Usually firms find attractive opportunities fairly close to markets they already know making

 market penetration very attractive.

 AACSB: Analytic

+Accessibility: Keyboard Navigation

 Blooms: Understana

-Learning Objective: 02-08 Know four broad types of marketing opportunities that help in identifying new strategies.
+Learning Objective: 02-08 Know four broad types of marketing opportunities that help in identifying new strategies

-- 318. Which of the following statements is True regarding international opportunities in marketing? - A. There is no need to consider international opportunities when the domestic market is prosperous. - B. International trade is decreasing worldwide. - C. A product with slow sales growth in a domestic market may experience faster growth in another country. - D. Only large firms can engage in international marketing. - E. All of these statements about international opportunities in marketing are True.
+- 320. Which of the following statements is TRUE regarding international opportunities in marketing? - A. There is no need to consider international opportunities when the domestic market is prosperous. - B. International trade is decreasing worldwide. - C. A product with slow sales growth in a domestic market may experience faster growth in another country. - D. Only large firms can engage in international marketing. - E. All of these statements about international opportunities in marketing are True.